 1.2.3 To create a global network for HR practitioners and organizations promoting affordable and consistent HR system and advocating for HR profession;

 1.2.4 To support or represent HR practitioners around the world;

 1.2.5 To commission or create, collect and disseminate research that broadens understanding of HR management and development issues;

 To achieve its objectives and goals, HRMI will carry out activities which may include the following:

 - Provide professional certifications in accordance with global standards

 - Encourage the establishment of professional training programs for HR management and related disciplines;

 - Assist in facilitating self-financing international study trips;

-- Organise self-financing international conferences, such as the Federation’s own biennial World Congress;
+- Organise self-financing international conferences,

 - Carry out common surveys and statistical comparisons;